peterhardy22/Data-Analytics-Projects/README.md

 Coming soon...

-⋅⋅⋅10 - Web of Weather
+&nbsp;10 - Web of Weather

-⋅⋅⋅12 - Scraping a Mission to Mars
+&nbsp;12 - Scraping a Mission to Mars

 ***
 Enjoy!

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).